1027victor/pre_ScASplicer/README.md

 merge-bed --help
 ```
+Usage: merge-bed [OPTIONS]

+  Use Ray to process all counts files in the specified directory in parallel,
+  output the results to the specified directory, and then combine the
+  processed counts files into a single file.

 Options:
   --bed-file PATH         Path to the BED file.  [required]
   --counts-dir DIRECTORY  Directory path containing counts files.  [required]